 “I spent a post-college gap year in Poland on a Fulbright Fellowship, conducting research on synthetic materials for implants that were being developed to promote spinal cord regeneration in humans,” he notes.
 “So when I learned about IMED, I was very excited.
 I knew that I wanted to work clinically as a physician, but I also wanted to augment my clinical work with innovation in design and engineering.
 Working clinically, I can affect the patients who come through my door.
 But as an innovator, I will have the potential to help far more people.”

 This desire to help more patients by working at the intersection of medicine and technology is a common sentiment expressed by the members of IMED’s inaugural student cohort.
-These 12 budding physicians and future IMED students will be positioned to be the “game changers” of tomorrow—the interdisciplinary innovators who will use their clinical insights and experience to inform their research and product development as they harness technology to solve real-world
+These 12 budding physicians and future IMED students will be positioned to be the “game changers” of tomorrow—the interdisciplinary innovators who will use their clinical insights and experience to inform their research and product development as they harness technology to solve real-world healthcare problems.

 “Interdisciplinary research and development has produced some of the most exciting medical advances of our time,” notes COM Executive Dean Dimitri Azar, MD, MBA.
 “By grooming our IMED students for dual careers as physicians and biomedical innovators, we can close the knowledge gap that often exists between the clinician and the engineer or research scientist and help pave the way for the development of new medical devices, products and systems that will be truly life-changing.”